 Quint’s the guy we hired to make things happen.
-And makes things happen, he does.
+And make things happen, he does.
 Whether it’s big or small, he bull rushes every project with enthusiasm and a smile.
 In a past life, Quint toured the world with a Christian band you’ve probably heard of, slapping the bass and managing their own record label.
 He brings a unique angle to every situation and a new level of energy to the warehouse.
 And if you ever need anything out of the ordinary taken care of, Quint’s the guy that knows a guy.

 As Traction’s Creative Director, Tanner is living the dream that only a Matthew McConaughey rom-com could inspire.
 Tanner and his beard came to Traction in April 2008, and quickly established himself as the go-to guy when a problem needs a solution and the solution requires words.
 Tanner has a story for everything and a knack for turning strategy into voice.
 And he’s never short of a clever quip or bad pun.
 If ideas are currency in our biz, this guy’s got a couple of quarters to spare.

 Art Director / Developer

 Aaron was almost the one that got away.
 As a senior design student in 2009, we were smitten with his portfolio but just didn’t have an open posish.
 When the stars aligned a few months later, we scooped him up and haven’t looked back.
 Aaron is the driving force behind our design department, and recently picked up a new language (that’s code for, um… code) so he could serve double duty as our web developer.
 He has a love for typography, and believes in simplicity and usability above all else.